What is a Learning Needs Analysis (LNA)?

-The initial (and key!) step to effective learning design and development is determination of learning needs.
+The initial (and key!) step to effective learning design and development is determination of learning needs through a Learning Needs Analysis (LNA).

 These needs may include knowledge, skills, attitudes and behaviours necessary to perform a role correctly, efficiently and safely.